Australia-wide Outsourced Payroll Services

 - Payroll accounting

-- Timely Submission of reports to the Business Owners and ATO
+- Timely submission of reports to business owners and Australian Tax Office (ATO)

-- Proper reporting of PAYG withholding to the ATO
+- Detailed reporting of PAYG withholding to the ATO

-In addition to the periodical wages, entitlements such as Annual and Long Service leave, sick leave and superannuation are also processed and stored in the relevant cloud-based accounting application.
-PremierOne has extensive experience and expertise to process your business’s payroll, at a pre-agreed fee, after scoping out the work.
+In addition to periodical wages, entitlements such as annual leave, long service leave, personal/carer’sleave and superannuation are also processed and stored in the relevant cloud-based accounting application.

 Payroll tax is the levy payable by the businesses to the state revenue offices based on the annual Australia national wages threshold stipulated for each state.
 It is payable either on a monthly or yearly basis.

-PAYG Withholding is the income tax applicable to your employees’ wages and salaries, which needs to be deducted from the salaries & wages payment and remitted to the ATO either monthly or quarterly, based on your gross sales turnover.
+PAYG withholding is the income tax applicable to your employees’ wages and salaries, which needs to be deducted from the salaries and wages payment and remitted to the ATO either monthly or quarterly, based on your gross sales turnover.

-• Labour Hire: The employees perform the work on a contract basis, with the contract start and end terms clearly defined.
-Commonly seen in the Information Technology industry
+• Labour hire where the employee performs the work on a contract basis, with the contract start and end terms clearly defined.
+This is commonly seen in the Information Technology industry.

-• The age and work rights to work in Australia
+• The age and right to work in Australia

 • Superannuation membership

-• Single Touch Payroll Reporting to the ATO at the end of each pay period processing.
+• Single Touch Payroll (STP) reporting to the ATO at the end of each pay period processing.

 • Superannuation contribution to the nominated super funds through the clearinghouse on quarterly or monthly intervals.